open-contracting/standard/docs/schema/records_reference.md

 #### Linked releases

-A linked release is composed by the release `tag` and `date` and the release package URL.
+A linked release is composed of the release `tag` and `date` and the release package URL.
 For each linked release package URL, it must be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
-As a release package can contain multiple releases, in order to locate the specific release referenced by the linked release, the `id` of the release must be appended to the package URL using a fragment identifier
+As a release package can contain multiple releases, to locate the specific release referenced by the linked release, the `id` of the release must be appended to the package URL using a fragment identifier

 An example releases section is given below.